ÀÏ˾»úÎçÒ¹¸£Àû

 Transfers to legatees

-The legislation on this matter refers to beneficiaries of deceased estates as ‘legatees.’
 For capital gains tax purposes, a ‘legatee’ is any person who takes an asset under a testamentary disposition, or on total or partial intestacy.
 The asset may be a specific gift under the Will or it may represent value to which the legatee is entitled.
-The same basic rule applies whether the ‘legatee’ takes the asset beneficially, ie personally or as trustee for someone else.
-It includes a person taking a donatio mortis causa, which is a gift the deceased made because he was expecting to die.
+The same basic rule applies whether the ‘legatee’ takes the asset absolutely or as trustee for someone else.
+It includes a person taking a gift by way of donatio mortis causa, which is a gift the deceased made in expectation of death.

 Powered by